How to integrate ConvertFlow with WordPress

 Installing area snippets on your WordPress site

-ConvertFlow's "areas" let you target embedded CTAs to predefined areas on your website, using the targeting system.
+ConvertFlow's area snippets let you target embedded CTAs to predefined areas on your website, using the targeting system.

 Installing areas on a WordPress plugin can be made easier by using the widgets under Appearance > Widgets.
 Using the custom HTML widget, you can easily add the area snippet to your website to any widget your WordPress theme enables.